-Tortoises are territorial animals that’ll claim resources they deem important (like food, shelter, and mating rights), but they don’t use scent (pheromones) or urine marking to do so.
+Tortoises are territorial animals that claim resources they deem important (like food, shelter, and mating rights), but they don’t use scent (pheromones) or urine marking to do so.

 While tortoises may tolerate each other, they’re not social animals.
-Tortoises assert territorial dominance by aggressively ramming shells against each other, headbutting, and biting with their sharp beaks.
+Tortoises assert territorial dominance by ramming shells against each other, headbutting, and biting with their hard beaks.

-Male tortoises, in particular, can enter conflict if there’s encroachment into their space.
+Male tortoises can enter conflict if there’s encroachment into their space.
 Even female tortoises will ward off predators from their territory when pregnant (gravid).